Wildlife Resistant Garbage Collection Program

 - Those who do not wish to utilize curbside service using the new containers, may continue to use any of the multiple public dumpsters throughout town for free.

 - Residents may also take their household trash directly to the Baler facility during normal business hours.
 There is no fee for disposing of household trash at the Baler.

-- No changes to Wednesday brush/yard debris curbside collection procedures.
+- No changes to Wednesday summer season brush/yard debris curbside collection procedures.

 Residential properties eligible for curbside household garbage collection may sign-up to rent one new wildlife resistant garbage container at no cost to the resident.

 - Free containers will remain City property, rented to the residence.

 - Rental containers are blue with a black lid and an imprint of the City logo.